AdityaSingh095/edumorph/README.md

 ### Prerequisites

 * Node.js and npm (or yarn)
-* Python 3.x (Optional, for generating content with Python scripts)
+* Python 3.x (for generating content with Python scripts)

 ### Installation